Leroy Keith (Criminal)

 Parole Granted

-Leroy Keith is released on parole after serving time for previous murders.
+Leroy Keith is released on parole after serving time for murder.

 Murder of Coburn Von Gunten

-Keith kills Coburn Von Gunten during a robbery attempt in Youngstown, Ohio.
+Keith shoots and kills Coburn Von Gunten during a robbery attempt.

 Trial Begins

-Leroy Keith's trial begins, leading to his conviction for murder.
+Leroy Keith's trial begins after his capture for the murders.

 Convicted and Sentenced

-Keith is found guilty and sentenced to death after a 13-day trial.
+Keith is found guilty and sentenced to death.

 Execution

-Leroy Keith is executed by electrocution at Sing Sing Prison.
+Leroy Keith is executed by electric chair at Sing Sing Prison.

-Leroy Keith, an American serial killer, was responsible for the murders of three individuals during a crime spree spanning from November 1934 to December 1956, primarily in Ohio and New York.
-His first victim, Fred Greist, was shot on July 24, 1934, in Warren, Ohio, during a robbery attempt, leading to Keith's initial conviction for first-degree murder, which was later reduced to second-degree murder on appeal, resulting in a life sentence.
-After being paroled, Keith killed two more victims in New York before being apprehended in 1959.
-He was executed by electrocution at Sing Sing Prison on July 23, 1959.
-Significant evidence included witness testimony linking him to the crimes and a history of violent behavior while incarcerated, which contributed to his notoriety as a dangerous inmate.
+Leroy Keith, an American serial killer, committed a series of murders during robberies in Ohio and New York between November 1934 and December 1956, resulting in the deaths of three individuals.
+His criminal activities began with the murder of Fred Greist on July 24, 1934, in Warren, Ohio, where he shot Greist after demanding he exit his vehicle.
+Keith was apprehended shortly thereafter and initially sentenced to death, but his conviction was later reduced to second-degree murder, leading to a life sentence.
+After being paroled, he killed two more victims before being captured again and ultimately executed by electric chair at Sing Sing Prison on July 23, 1959.
+Significant evidence included witness testimony linking him to the initial murder and a history of violent behavior while incarcerated, contributing to his notorious reputation.

 The Murder of Fred Greist